 S.B.
 No. 95 aims to enhance the administration of immunizations to children by mandating that health care providers obtain written informed consent before administering any immunization.
-The bill emphasizes the importance of this consent by establishing civil liability for providers who fail to secure it, particularly in cases where a child experiences an adverse reaction that must be reported to the federal Vaccine Adverse Event Reporting System.
-Additionally, the bill prohibits health care providers from accepting bonuses, kickbacks, or any other form of remuneration from vaccine manufacturers, which is intended to mitigate conflicts of interest that may affect the counseling provided to parents or guardians regarding the benefits and risks of immunization.
+The bill emphasizes the importance of this consent by establishing civil liability for providers who fail to secure it, particularly if a child experiences an adverse reaction that must be reported to the federal Vaccine Adverse Event Reporting System.
+Additionally, the bill prohibits health care providers from accepting bonuses or kickbacks from vaccine manufacturers, asserting that such remuneration creates a conflict of interest that may compromise the informed consent process.

 Senate Committee Report: Family Code 32.102, Family Code 32.103 (Family Code 32)